AMZAKU/AMZAKU/README.md

   - 🔭 I'm currently developing multiplatform applications and FiveM scripts as a hobby

-  - 🌱 Studying computer science here in Spain

-  - 🗺️ My native language is Spanish, but I also speak English.
+  - 🗺️ My native language is Spanish, but I can also speak English.

   - ☁️ I'm currently learning .NET